Table of Contents:

 She just had to hit on the feature that would set Bumble apart.
 Discovering this small tweak would reignite Whitney’s passion for an industry that had burnt her out.
 And it just might change the entire way online dating worked.
 We’ll hear all about Whitney’s journey back into the dating app world, right after the break.

 HOFFMAN: Before the break, Whitney took the unexpected leap back into the world of online dating apps with her new business partner, Andrey Andreev.
-And they were determined to find a way to break from the rampant toxicity that was becoming the norm.
+And they were determined to find a way to break from the rampant toxicity that was becoming the norms.

 WOLFE HERD: We were sitting around and kind of banging our heads against the wall and saying, “Okay, what’s this going to do?
 What’s this going to do?”